Odney

-Odney is a common and island (Eyot) in the Thames, part of the civil parish of Cookham, in the English county of Berkshire.
-The island may have been sacred to the main Saxon god, Woden, as "Wodenes-Eye" ("Woden’s Isle").
+Odney is a common in the Thames, part of the civil parish of Cookham, in the English county of Berkshire, and occupies most of the Formosa Island eyot.
+The island may have been sacred to the main Saxon god, Woden; the common's name originates from the Old English "Wodenes-Eye" ("Woden's Isle").

 Location

 It lies immediately east of the village of Cookham and south of the River Thames, and is located approximately 2.5 mi North of Maidenhead.
 It is also very close to Cookham Lock.
 The Cliveden Estate is directly across the Thames from Odney, and in autumn the entire valley surrounding the two estates experiences a burst in vibrant autumn colour.

 Pottery

 There was the Odney Pottery works (1942–1956) on the common.
 The building can still be seen.
 The very attractive earthenware pottery is still sought after.
 John Bew was asked to set up the pottery by John Lewis in Cookham in 1942 to train disabled people.
 In 1948, they were given a government licence to produce domestic pottery.
 Geoffrey Eastop (1921–2014) spent a year working at the pottery early in his career as a potter.